 The incredible account of the explorer and Parks Canada's archaeological missions are at the heart of a unique programming spread over three years:

-- Mobile and interactive exhibition;
+- Mobile and interactive pop-up display;

 - Special events;